DM2-ND/CiteExplainer/index.md

 In addition, we also consider weight-normalization [MASKB], which is a method to decouple the weights'norm from the optimized objective, as well as its output.

+**Case 2**:

+Citing Paper: Tartan: A retrieval-based socialbot powered by a dynamic finite-state machine architecture (S2ORC ID: 54444997) Cited Paper: DailyDialog: A Manually Labelled Multi-turn Dialogue Dataset (S2ORC ID: 11267601)

+**Ground truth**:

+To do this , we used the Daily Dialogue dataset [MASKB] .

+**BART**:

+We use the DailyDialog dataset [MASKB], which contains conversations about daily life.

+**T5**:

+Besides, Tartan is a conversational agent built for the Alexa Prize Competition [MASK], which aims at providing users with an engaging and fluent casual conversation.
+[MASKB] develops a high-quality multi-turn dialog dataset called Dailydialog, that contains conversations about our daily life.

 #### Dataset 12: "CiteExplainer-CANLM"

 Center paper node: [CANLM](https://arxiv.org/abs/1508.06615) [13] (S2ORC ID: 686481)